Jijamata Udyan

 Mumbai's renowned Victoria Garden

 The Agri Horticultural Society of Western India played a significant role in the history of Mumbai, setting up public parks, gardens, and water fountains in the city long before the Bombay Municipal Corporation took over those roles.
-It was the Society that had commissioned the iconic Flora Fountain, which now stands at Churchgate.
-Formed in 1830, the Society committed itself to the advancement of scientific knowledge of India’s diverse flora and fauna and those of other British colonies.
-With this objective, they laid out the botanical gardens at Mount Estate, Byculla, on land donated by Sir David Sassoon.
-The garden was inaugurated in 1862 and named after Queen Victoria, marking the transfer of power from the East India Company to the British Crown.
-Adjoining the garden, the Victoria & Albert Museum was built, which opened in 1872.
+The society commissioned the iconic Flora Fountain that now stands at Churchgate.
+Founded in 1830, the Society dedicated itself to advancing scientific knowledge of India's diverse flora and fauna, along with that of other British colonies.
+With this goal in mind, they built the botanical gardens at Mount Estate, Byculla, on land donated by Sir David Sassoon.
+In 1862, they inaugurated the garden and named it after Queen Victoria, symbolising the transition of power from the East India Company to the British Crown.
+In 1872, they built and opened the Victoria & Albert Museum adjacent to the garden.
 The Sassoon family, one of the wealthiest merchant families in Bombay, contributed generously to the establishment of the museum, a triple-arched gateway, and a grand clock tower.
-These monuments were built in the Neo-Palladian style, the only example of this style of architecture in Mumbai.
-A zoo was added to Victoria Garden in 1890, and the garden was renamed Jijamata Udyan post-independence in honor of Jijabai Bhonsle, mother of Chhatrapati Shivaji Maharaj.
-In 1975 the Victoria and Albert Museum was renamed Dr. Bhau Daji Lad Museum.
+The Neo-Palladian style, the only example of this type of architecture in Mumbai, inspired the construction of these monuments.
+In 1890, Victoria Garden added a zoo, renaming it Jijamata Udyan post-independence in honor of Jijabai Bhonsle, the mother of Chhatrapati Shivaji Maharaj.
+In 1975, the Victoria and Albert Museum was renamed the Dr. Bhau Daji Lad Museum.
 The museum and the gardens are the most visited public spaces in Mumbai.

-Veermata Jijabai Bhonsle Udyan commemorates Jijabai Bhonsle (1598–1674), mother of Chhatrapati Shivaji Maharaj (1630–80) also variously known as Veermata, Rastramata, or Jijau.
-Jijabai taught young Shivaji about 'Swarajya' and raised him to be a great warrior and just ruler who challenged the mighty Mughal Empire and laid the foundation of the Maratha Empire.
+Veermata Jijabai Bhonsle Udyan commemorates Jijabai Bhonsle (1598–1674), mother of Chhatrapati Shivaji Maharaj (1630–80), also variously known as Veermata, Rastramata, or Jijau.
+Jijabai taught young Shivaji about 'Swarajya' and raised him to be a powerful warrior and just ruler who challenged the mighty Mughal Empire and laid the foundation of the Maratha Empire.

 Jijamata and Chhatrapati Shivaji Maharaj

-This statue of Jijabai Bhonsle and Chhatrapati Shivaji Maharaj as a young boy was installed at Jijamata Udyan in 1992.
-The statues are made of pure bronze and are around 9 feet high.
-In 2022, a copper meghdambari (royal umbrella) was placed over the statue by the Brihanmumbai Municipal Corporation at a cost of ₹43 lakhs.
+In 1992, Jijamata Udyan installed a statue depicting Jijabai Bhonsle and Chhatrapati Shivaji Maharaj in their youth.
+The statues, crafted from pure bronze, stand approximately 9 feet tall.
+In 2022, the Brihanmumbai Municipal Corporation placed a copper meghdambari (royal umbrella) over the statue at a cost of Rs 43 lakhs.

 Victoria Garden (Jijamata Udyan) and Zoo, Entrance

-Victoria Garden was established as a botanical garden by the Agri Horticultural Society of Western India on Mount Estate, Byculla, on land donated by David Sassoon (1792-1864).
+The Agri Horticultural Society of Western India established Victoria Garden as a botanical garden on David Sassoon's (1792-1864) donated land on Mount Estate, Byculla.
 In 1890, a zoo was added to the garden.
 In 1969, Victoria Garden was renamed Veermata Jijabai Bhonsle Udyan, though it is popularly known as Byculla Zoo or Mumbai Zoo.

 The Agri Horticultural Society had first started a botanical garden at Sewri, but it didn't catch on.
-The garden became popular after the site shifted to Byculla.
+After the site shifted to Byculla, the garden became popular.
 The garden started as a repository of exotic plants, herbs, and trees, which the British had collected from Africa, Australia, New Zealand, Madagascar, China, Sri Lanka, India, and other British colonies.

-Notable citizens of Mumbai who played a leading role in the establishment of Jijamata Bhonsle Udyan include Jagannath Shankarshet, David Sassoon, Dr. Bhau Daji Lad, George Birdwood, and Sir Jamsetji Jeejeebhoy.
+Notable Mumbai citizens who played a key role in the establishment of Jijamata Bhonsle Udyan include Jagannath Shankarshet, David Sassoon, Dr. Bhau Daji Lad, George Birdwood, and Sir Jamsetji Jeejeebhoy.
 The garden was named after Queen Victoria to mark the transfer of power from the East India Company directly to the British Crown (in 1858).

 Triple arched gateway, Jijamata Udyan

 Completed in 1868, the triple-arched gateway is the main entrance to Jijamata Udyan.
-William Tracey designed it in the Neo-Palladian style to resemble a Roman triumphal arch.
+It was designed by William Tracey in the Neo-Palladian style to resemble a Roman triumphal arch.
 The narrow width between the arches prevented horse-driven carriages from entering.
 The pediment over the central arch depicts profile portraits of the Prince and Princess of Wales.

 Profile portraits of Prince and Princess of Wales

-Double portrait of the Prince and Princess of Wales.
-In the foreground is Alexandra of Denmark (1844–1925) and in the background is Albert Edward (1841–1910), who became Prince of Wales in 1841 and held the title till 1901.
-The French motto on top, Dieu et mon droit means God and my right, implying the (English) monarch has a God-given (divine) right to rule.
+The artwork features a double portrait of the Prince and Princess of Wales.
+In the foreground is Alexandra of Denmark (1844–1925), and in the background is Albert Edward (1841–1910), who became Prince of Wales in 1841 and held the title till 1901.
+The French motto above, Dieu et mon droit, means God and my right, implying that the English monarch has a God-given (divine) right to rule.

-Three winged cherubs hold up a stump over the central pediment of the triple-arched gateway.
+Three winged cherubs hold up a stump over the triple-arched gateway's central pediment.
 The stump originally held a gas-powered lamp.
-Three gas lamps were placed on top of the triple-arched gateway, one over each arch, but were later removed.
+Three gas lamps were installed on top of the triple-arched gateway, one over each arch, but they were later removed.

 Pillar capital, triple-arched gateway